germanattanasio/audio-analysis/README.md

   5. Open [http://localhost:5000](http://localhost:5000) to see the running application.

-## About the Audio Analytics pattern
+## About the Audio Analysis pattern

 First, make sure you read the [Reference Information](#reference-information) to understand the services that are involved in this pattern.
 The following image shows a flow diagram for spoken language analysis using the Speech-To-Text and Concept Insights services: